filakhtov/gentoo-use-docs/x11-wm/muffin.md

 It is safe to disable the flag.

 ### test
-Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
-This will extend a build time.
+Start a new Xvfb session and execute the `make check` command inside of it after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

 This flag should normally be disabled as it is mainly useful for the maintainers, testers and developers.